Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 The feasible region for this problem is:

-Since both constraints are of the form ≥ (greater than or equal to), the feasible region extends indefinitely and is unbounded.
+Both constraints are ≥ type, so the feasible region extends indefinitely — it is unbounded.

 Q4